it62070188/compro/README.md

 **ABOUT PROJECT**
 -
 \- This is the part of project computer programming subject.
 "Snake Upgrage" is the new version of old snake game.
-We add more option such as new stage, new object and new pattern of snake. it will change if you can collect food to the specified score.
+We add more option such as new stage, new object and new pattern of snake.
+It will change if you can collect food to the specified score.
 The speed will increase with each stage.
-So be careful with it until you win!!!.
+So be careful with it until you win!!!
 Have fun!!

 **PRESENTATION**